RandomSearch18/a-level-project/docs/readme.md

 > The system should be able to save routing options as presets

 In Sprint 4, I following feedback from my stakeholders on which parts of the project to improve, I decided to deprioritise the presets feature in favour of refining the routing engine.
-For this reason, the rpesets feature did not get implemented, so this user requirement has not been met.
+For this reason, the presets feature did not get implemented, so this user requirement has not been met.

 The decision to deprioritise this user requirement was justified in the [Sprint 4 qualitative evaluation](#sprint-4-qualitative-evaluation).